-The answers are more nuanced than either the "China is winning AI" or "token obsession is misguided" narratives suggest.
+The answer is more nuanced than either the "China is winning AI" or "token obsession is misguided" narratives suggest.
+The 140 trillion figure is not a scoreboard.
+It is a source-file clue about how China is building the low and middle layers of AI deployment.

 The Numbers, In Context